Duy-Phuong/spring-docs/Note git/guide code/angular.md

 ```
 New FormControl nhận 2 tham số, thứ nhất là giá trị khởi tạo, in form, tham số thứ 2 là single validator, tham số thứ 3 là potential async validator

+Now to this FormControl constructor, we can pass a couple of arguments, the first argument is the initial state, the initial value of this control you could say.

+The second argument will be a single validator or an array of validators we want to apply to this control,

+I'll come back to this.
+The third argument will be potential asynchronous validators,

 ### 24. Reactive Syncing HTML and Form
 Thông báo sử dụng directive formGroup tham chiếu đến signupForm bằng cách thêm vào thẻ form